Introduction to the App Service Environments

 App Service Environment has two versions: ASEv1 and ASEv2.
 The preceding information was based on ASEv2.
 This section shows you the differences between ASEv1 and ASEv2.

 In ASEv1, you need to manage all of the resources manually.
-That includes the front ends, workers, and IP addresses used for IP-based SSL.
+That includes the front ends, workers, and IP addresses used for IP-based TLS/SSL bindings.
 Before you can scale out your App Service plan, you need to first scale out the worker pool where you want to host it.

 ASEv1 uses a different pricing model from ASEv2.
 In ASEv1, you pay for each vCPU allocated.
 That includes vCPUs used for front ends or workers that aren't hosting any workloads.
 In ASEv1, the default maximum-scale size of an ASE is 55 total hosts.
 That includes workers and front ends.
 One advantage to ASEv1 is that it can be deployed in a classic virtual network and a Resource Manager virtual network.
 To learn more about ASEv1, see App Service Environment v1 introduction.